Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 called sponge gardens.
 Although an anchor would not necessarily

+an alternative.
 No such mooring buoys have been provided.
 Why?

 The outer boundary of the marine reserve is almost impossible to locate,